-His vision of the power of education is one that is sorely needed in Nigeria, where school attendance even at the most basic level is far from where it should be.
-This lack of access to education is hampering the economic and community development of Nigeria, especially in the Northern States where school attendance is the lowest in the nation.
+His vision of the power of education is sorely needed in Nigeria, where school attendance at the most basic level is far from where it should be.
+This lack of access to education is hampering the economic and community development of Nigeria, especially in the northern states, where school attendance is the lowest in the nation.

-Africa Education Partnership has a similar vision, we and our partners in Nigeria want Graceland International School to provide a quality education for boys and girls from all backgrounds, regardless of religious and ethnic background.
-One of our stated ams is in the spirit of Nelson Mandela’s vision to “promote peace, reconciliation and gender equality in education”
+Africa Education Partnership has a similar vision.
+Along with our partners our shared vision for Graceland International School is to provide a quality education for boys and girls from all backgrounds, regardless of religious and ethnic background.
+One of our stated aims mirrors the spirit of Nelson Mandela’s vision to “promote peace, reconciliation and gender equality in education”